 If you plan to do some hiking around Asheville with a baby or toddler, a good baby hiking carrier will let you explore all the trails.
 You’ll also want to take a look through our tips on hiking with a baby or our tips on hiking with toddlers.

-Best Parks for Visiting Asheville with a Toddler
+Best Parks and Playgrounds for Toddlers in Asheville

 Tempie Avery Montford Center

-This playground is most exciting for older toddlers — I’d say 3 and up — but there’s a section for younger kids as well (34 Pearson Dr, Montford).
+This playground is most exciting for older toddlers, ages 3 and up, but there’s a section for younger kids as well (34 Pearson Dr, Montford).

 Roy Pope Memorial Park

 This playground ticks all of the boxes.
 It’s nearly fully enclosed, so you can let your toddler roam while you relax on one of the many picnic benches.
-There are also several playground structures, a giant sand pit, and a covered pagoda if it happens to rain.
+There are also several playground structures, a giant sand pit, and a covered picnic shelter if it happens to rain.

 While the playground itself isn’t in a scenic location, if you drive about 4 minutes east, you’ll find a wonderful coffee shop (High Five Coffee on Riverside) right on the river with plenty of space for kids to play.
 And if you drive 5 minutes west, you’ll find the Beaver Lake Bird Sanctuary, which is a wonderful place to go for a short walk (45 Jonestown Rd, Woodfin).